NEW ๐Ÿ“—Story: Tap โŒ

 Other Applications #

-Some experimental medical systems use monopoles for targeted drug delivery and precision surgery, though these applications remain largely experimental due to monopoles’ extreme cost and the technical challenges of safely introducing monopole magnetic fields near human tissue.
+• A few experimental medical systems use monopoles for targeted drug delivery and precision surgery, though the cost and the difficulty of safely bringing a monopole field near human tissue keep these entirely theoretical for the foreseeable future.